7abushahla/har-mcu/README.md

 ## Dataset

 This work uses the **Wireless Sensor Data Mining (WISDM)** dataset as our primary public benchmark for human activity recognition (HAR).
-The dataset consists of motion data collected from **36 users** performing **six activities** over specific time periods: walking, jogging, sitting, standing, and ascending and descending stairs.
+The dataset consists of **1,073,623 labeled samples** of motion data collected from **36 users** performing **six activities** over specific time periods: walking, jogging, sitting, standing, and ascending and descending stairs.
 The signals were recorded using smartphone accelerometers, which measure linear acceleration along three axes and can indirectly capture device orientation.
 Data were sampled at **20 Hz** (1 sample every 50 ms), yielding 20 samples per second.

 Each record in the raw dataset contains: